-A highly common career after exiting with a significant amount of money is is becoming an angel investor or venture capitalist.
+A highly common career after exiting with a significant amount of money is becoming an angel investor or venture capitalist.
 Angel investors are wealthy people who provide seed funding, that is funding at the start of a new company when it's hard to get any other funding.
 Venture capitalists are investors who provide funding at all stages, usually as part of a partnership with other people, which together form a VC fund.
 Funds might have a core of partners and then raise money from institutional investors like retirement funds and insurance companies looking for a return on their capital.

 If you're already wealthy from selling your company, the benefits of becoming an angel or venture capitalist are that you can keep working in the field of startups, give guidance through mentoring founders and in this way also become an authority.
 For many people, being an angel or VC gives them status, especially so in places like the Bay Area.
 It's a somewhat polite way to communicate you're now rich.
+Also you can make money from the management fees of running your fund, usually 2.5% of the funds total capital committed.
+That means if you start a \$10M fund, you can make \$250,000/y in management fees.
+If you raise \$100M for a fund, you'll be making \$2.5M/y in management fees.
+That's a lot!

-But the reality is that angel investors generally have a negative return on investment: to get a single big exit on a risky investment you need to make a lot of investments.
-Big VC funds may invest in 500-1000 startups, where only a few exists will pay back the loss on all the other investments.
-Being an angel, you simply don't have enough capital to do so many investments.
-So you're statistically almost guaranteed to lose money.
-Again, that's why most angels do it for status and because they like to mentor people.
+For investment returns the reality is that angel investors and venture capital funds generally have a negative return on investment: to get a single big exit on a risky investment you need to make a lot of risky investments.
+Big VC funds may invest in 500-1,000 startups, where only a few exits will pay back the loss on all the other investments.
+Statistically it starts making sense for them at that scale.
+Even then they generally underperform the stock markets.

+Being an angel investor or a small VC fund, you simply don't have enough capital to do so many investments.
+So you're statistically almost guaranteed to lose money, especially compared to investing it in a diversified ETF fund that tracks an index like the S&P500.
+Again, that's why most angels do it for status, the management fees and/or because they like to mentor people.
 If that's your thing, go for it.
 But if it's not, don't just become an angel or VC because it's the typical route.
-If you do, it might not be your thing and not make you happy, and definitely not richer.
+For most people it doesn't make sense, at all.